microdevops-com/sentry-test/README.md

 ## License

-This project is provided as-is for testing purposes.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.